Arthika/REST-API-Java/README.md

 **1. Clone this repository to the location of your choice**

-The repository contains all the examples lsted above together with the classes needed.
+The repository contains all the examples listed above together with the classes needed.

 **2. Modify config.properties file with your settings**